paldhous/NICAR/2016/md_raw/gephi.md

 Export the network graph in SVG or PDF format using the button at bottom left, or by selecting `File>Export>SVG/PDF/PNG file...` from the top menu.

-Now select `File>Export>Graph file...` and save as JSON (this option is available through the JSONExporter plugin we installed earlier).
+Now select `File>Export>Graph file...` and save as JSON (this option is available through the JSON Exporter plugin we installed earlier).
 Make sure to select `Graph>Visible only` at the dialog box, so that only the filtered network is exported:

 ![](./img/gephi_27.jpg)

-Now try to repeat the exercise with the 2013 data!
+Now try to repeat the exercise with the 2014 and 2013 data!

 ### Introducing Sigma.js